Blog | Entrepreneurship

 Why it takes more than lots of money to make you rich

-At a young age, I knew I wanted to be rich.
-I saw my parents struggle financially and the stress it brought, and I knew that wasn't for me.
-I wanted to buy nice things, be generous, and enjoy life worry free.
+Even at a young age, Robert Kiyosaki knew he wanted to be rich.
+He watched as his parents struggled financially and the stress it brought, and he knew that wasn't for him.
+Instead, Robert wanted to buy nice things, be generous, and enjoy life worry free.

-When I told my rich dad, my best friend's dad who was a successful businessman, that I wanted to be rich, he asked, "How do you think you become rich?"
+When he told his rich dad, his best friend's dad who was a successful businessman, that he wanted to be rich, he asked, "How do you think you become rich?"

-"You make a lot of money," I said confidently.
+"You make a lot of money," Robert said confidently.

-"That's partially correct," my rich dad said.
+"That's partially correct," rich dad said.
 "But you can make a lot of money and still not be rich."
-He used the example of a doctor to make it easy for me to understand.
+He used the example of a doctor to make it easy for Robert to understand.

 “Many parents want their kids to be rich.
 So, they encourage them to go to good schools and get advanced degrees.
 ‘Become a doctor.’ they say.
 ‘Doctors make lots of money.’
 But the reality is that many doctors are not rich.
 They struggle financially because being rich is about how much money you keep, not how much money you make.”

-That was too much for my young brain to comprehend.
-I just knew I wanted to make a lot of money.
-But now that I'm older and hopefully wiser, I understand what my rich dad meant.
+That was too much for Robert's young brain to comprehend.
+Back then, he just knew he wanted to make a lot of money.
+But now that he’s older and wiser, he understands what rich dad meant.
 Money doesn't make you rich.
 Your financial intelligence does.

 Doctors aren’t rich?